Saturday of Week 1 of Advent – First Reading

 Commentary on Isaiah 30:19-21, 23-26

-The promises of the First Reading are shown being fulfilled in the person of Jesus in the Gospel.
-The first part of the reading consists of words of consolation for the people of Zion, who are God’s people.
+The first part of today’s reading consists of words of consolation for the people of Zion, who are God’s people.
 They shall weep no more and the Lord will respond to their cries for help.
-This is so even though “the Lord may give you the bread of adversity and the water of affliction”.
+This is so:

 This is always a mystery for many: how a God who loves us so much can allow us to endure pain and hardships.
 Two reactions one encounters are either that God wants us to suffer so he sends us sufferings, or else that a God who tolerates such sufferings is not a loving God at all, or simply does not exist.